UbiquityRobotics/ubiquity_main/Doc_Downloading_and_Installing_the_Ubiquity_Ubuntu_ROS_Kernel_Image.md

         sudo apt-get install -y dphys-swapfile

-17. Make sure that you have the linux-firmware (should be already done).

-        # Skip this step, `linux-firmware` is already in the system image:
-        sudo apt-get install -y linux-firmware

-18. Now is a good time to update your system:
+17. Now is a good time to update your system:

         sudo apt-get update
         sudo apt-get -y upgrade

-19. Make sure the file `/etc/modules-load.d/raspi-camera.conf` exists:

-        # Skip the command immediately below; it has already been done
+18. Change the hostname and set up the WiFi:

+        cd ~/catkin_ws/src/ubiquity_main
+        # Update the code (it changes):
+        git pull
+        ./configure.py
-        # to the system image.
+        # Follow the menu to change the host name an optionally configure
-        sudo sh -c 'echo "bcm2835-v4l2 gst_v4l2src_is_broken=1" > /etc/modules-load.d/raspi-camera.conf'

-20. Create a catkin workspace:

-        cd ~
-        mkdir -p catkin_ws/src
-        cd catkin_ws
-        catkin_make

-21. Install your one or more of your favorite editor(s):

-        # Skip this step.
-Both editors are installed in system image:
-        sudo apt-get install -y vim     # For you vi folks sudo apt-get install -y emacs   # For you emacs folks

-22. Edit `/etc/hostname` and change the hostname from `ubuntu` to something else like `my_robot`, `funbot`, etc.  (Soon, this step will be replaced by running the `configure.py` program in the `ubiquity_main` repository.
-The new hostname will not show up until you reboot.
-    After you reboot, you will log onto `ubuntu@new_host.local`, where `new_host` is the new hostname you picked.

-23. Edit `/etc/hosts` and change the line `127.0.0.1 ubuntu` to:

-        127.0.0.1  new_hostname new_hostname.local

-    Again, this will be handled by `configure.py` in the near future.
+        # the WiFi.
+        sudo reboot
+        # Note, use the new host name when you log back in.
+        ssh ubuntu@new_host_name.local

 24. Add the following lines to the end of `~/.bashrc`:
     Eventually, `configure.py` will do all of this: